jmor2000/SilentPython/README.md

 >- Group3        - Tier3 Group Name
 >- Status        - Status of the script instance, defined by the rapper (-1 'dead', 0 'off', 1 'ok')
 >- Status        - State of the script executing, defined by the specific script ('starting', 'ok', 'error')
->- Timeout       - Intigator for whether the script has timed out (e.g Current time - TS_updated is greater than 60sec)
+>- Timeout       - Indicator for when the script has timed out (e.g Current time - TS_updated is greater than 60sec)
->- Timecount     - Time difference in seconds betwween Current time and TS_updated
+>- Timecount     - Time difference in seconds between Current time and TS_updated
 >- Cyclecount    - The cycle count of a script, defined unique in each script (e.g how many data points have been processed)
 >- TS_created    - Timestamp of when the script was launched
 >- TS_updated    - Timestamp of the last update saved to the SQLiteDB, acts as a heartbeat to monitor for timeouts